ibm-cloud-docs/netezza/timetravel/dataretentioninterval_timetravel.md

 - If a temporal table is truncated, the existing table rows are available to time travel queries and are treated as having been deleted as of the time the truncating transaction committed.
 - If the deleting (or truncating) transaction committed before the retention start timestamp, a deleted row is treated as having been deleted at the retention start timestamp.
 This generally applies only to existing deleted rows at the time of altering a nontemporal table to a temporal table; such rows are not visible to time travel queries against the table.
-- A historical row might be visible to a temporal query against the table if its delete timestampvfalls within the table’s retention period.
+- A historical row might be visible to a time travel query against the table if its delete timestampvfalls within the table’s retention period.
 As long as this condition is true, the historical row cannot be removed (with GROOM TABLE) from the table.
 - The delete timestamp of a current (not deleted) row is `NULL`.
 - You can select the insert timestamp by using the **_SYS_END** virtual column of a temporal table.